Data-inspired modeling of accidents in traffic flow networks using the Hawkes process: Traffic accident model on a single road

 For $\lambda_1$ and $\mu_1$ we observe that the intensity turns back quite quickly to the base level of $\frac{1}{2}$.
 Generally, we observe a small amount of jumps and only the third jump seems to be a jump generated by self-excitation.
 For $\lambda_2$ and $\mu_2$ the background intensity function is sine-shaped and since $\mu_2$ is slower decaying than $\mu_1$, there are more jumps generated than in the first example.
 Jumps cluster in two areas, around $t=3$ and $t=8$.
 In between, there is a period without jumps, in which also the conditional intensity function returns to its background sine-shaped part.

 To generate a sequence of jump times of the Hawkes process a so-called thinning procedure is often applied.
 Such algorithms are typically used to illustrate point processes and have also been applied to the Hawkes process, e.g. in \cite{Ogata1981}.
 Here, due to the more complex structure of the background intensity function, we proceed differently and evaluate in every time step whether a new accident is generated.
 We use Definition \ref{def: 2} and a uniformly on $[0,1]$ distributed random variable $u_1 \sim \mathcal{U}([0,1])$ such that a new accident is set if $u_1 \leq \Delta t \lambda^*(t)$.
+For the algorithm of the entire traffic accident see Algorithm \ref{alg:Hawkes}.

 So far, we only discussed \textit{when} accidents happen in the model.
 As a next step we describe \textit{where} the accident positions are located under the condition that there is an accident.
 Therefore, we propose two different approaches, one for the background accidents and one for the accidents generated by self-excitation.
 For the background accidents we follow \cite{Goettlich2020} using the idea that the likeliness of an accident is positively correlated to both, high traffic density and velocity.
 The function $\lambda$ defined in (\ref{backgroundFct}) measures this background accident risk.